robertfausk/blog/posts/business-metrics.md

 -- data sources
 -- apps (also Zabbix)
 - provides easy filtering and dividing
+- examples:
--- e.g. of users by
+-- divide app users by
 --- being google
 --- being from client company
 --- being from own company
---- being a bot (which can also be filtered and divided) -- e.g. "HTTP status code > 400 and only users"
+--- being a bot (which can also be filtered and divided) -- "HTTP status code > 400 and only users"
+-- top 5 errors
--- e.g. backend sessions and frontend sessions
+-- backend sessions and frontend sessions
+-- google page speed
-- all you can think of which is measurable
+-- all you can think of which is measurable
+- practical hints:
+-- connect mysql via replication or secured via iptables or at least basic auth -- also monitor min load (or other min values)
+-- use twilio for calls (1$/month) or use FritzBox (free but more initial work load)

 Concerning DSGVO:
 when used for stability of application then it's OK

-Using in example company:
+Usage in example company:
 - provide one dashboard per client
 - client gets access and introduction to grafana for each panel and each defined treshold
 - offer opt out because of data security reasons